shrav-s/My-terminal-app/README.md

 ![option2](docs\option2-new.png)

-Menu option 3 redirects the user to the welcome so the player play the game as anew user.
+Menu option 3 redirects the player to the welcome so the player play the game as anew player.

 ![option3](docs\option3-new.png)

-Menu option 4 terminates the program with a simple message to the user.
+Menu option 4 terminates the program with a simple message to the player.

 ![option4](docs\option4-new.png)